When you buy a car, you expect it to work fine. When it has one or more defects that decrease its value or operation, that's called a Lemon car.

-Idaho Lemon Law was created to shield automobile owners from struggles related to the poor performance of their motorcycles, pickup trucks, or recreational vehicles.
-It applies to autos that are subject to the manufacturer's warranty.
+Idaho Lemon Law was created to shield automobile owners from struggles related to the poor performance of their cars, motorcycles, pickup trucks, or recreational vehicles.
+It applies to cars that are subject to the manufacturer's warranty.

 This law covers the car’s defects that are not caused by abuse, neglect, or unauthorized modifications.
 (Yeah, be careful, this gets lots of folks in trouble)